 Ten minutes passed by and I stepped out of the shiny, new arrivals concourse, looking around for an old man wearing typically feminine attire.
 Instead of this, my eyes caught sight of the flowing emerald gandoura being worn by my friend Nassima, who arrived flanked by her husband Carlos and brother-in-law Youssef.

 It seemed that poor old Mohammed and his donkey couldn’t make it after all.

-Unlike my previous visits to Marrakech, Youssef, who was driving, turned off down roads that were unfamiliar to me, skirting the edges of the Red City’s growing metropolis.
+Unlike my previous visits to Marrakech, Youssef, who was driving, turned off down roads that were unfamiliar to me, weaving through the edges of the Red City’s growing metropolis.
 Though the route itself was unfamiliar, the sight of stroppy dromedaries parked at the side of the road, hijabis riding mopeds, and trucks suffering a slow and painful death at the hands of their relentless owners was all beautifully familiar.

 The neatly-ordered streets, manicured grass verges, gardens surrounded by high walls and modern four-wheel drive Dacias were all a far cry from the organic madness and disorder of the medina, where only a moped or donkey can pass through the lanes with ease.

-As we pulled up, I figured that the next three storey housing block must be made up of a few apartments; stepping foot into the garden, I soon realised that this was just one villa.
+As we pulled up, I figured that the next three-storey housing block must be made up of a few apartments; stepping foot into the garden, I soon realised that this was just one villa.